frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 > int b = i++; // b = 1, i = 2 (post-increment: use the value first, then increment)
 > ```

-While creating a function would typically make the code cleaner and more modular, in this specific context of competitive programming, where inputs are hardcoded and every nanosecond counts, we chose to avoid this additional cost.

-Below is the final competitive code:
+Below is the final competitive, and ugly, code:

 ```cpp
 #include <iostream>